Beware of ESTA Scams

 Visa applicants are advised to be cautious in all dealings with companies that claim to offer assistance in obtaining U.S. visas.
 There are many websites and e-mail scams which attempt to mislead customers and members of the public into thinking they are official U.S. government websites.

 The Electronic System for Travel Authorization (ESTA) is designed for those seeking to travel to the United States under the Visa Waiver Program.
-On September 8, 2010, a fee of $14.00 was introduced for Visa Waiver Program Travelers registering under ESTA.
-The fee includes $10.00, collected pursuant to the Travel Promotion Act (TPA) and a fee of $4.00 for administering ESTA.
+Congress, through the Further Consolidated Appropriations Act of 2020 (PL 116-94), increased the travel promotion fee portion of the ESTA application fee from $10 to $17.
+The fee includes $17.00, collected pursuant to the Travel Promotion Act (TPA) and a fee of $4.00 for administering ESTA.
 Please note that there is only one official ESTA website and that is:

 Third-party companies who are charging a fee to assist travelers in registering under ESTA are NOT operating on behalf of the U.S. government.